MicroLite-ORM/MicroLite/README.md

 [![NuGet version](https://badge.fury.io/nu/MicroLite.svg)](http://badge.fury.io/nu/MicroLite)

-MicroLite is a small lightweight or "micro" object relational mapping (ORM) framework written in C# for the Microsoft .NET framework.
+MicroLite is a small lightweight or "micro" object relational mapping (ORM) library written in C# for the Microsoft .NET framework.
 Its purpose is to provide a flexible and powerful feature set whilst maintaining a simple and concise API.

 _Headline Features_